Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

 <!-- Mosquitto -->
 ### Mosquitto MQTT Broker
 > MQTT is a machine-to-machine (M2M)/"Internet of Things" connectivity protocol.
 It was designed as an extremely lightweight publish/subscribe messaging transport.
 It is useful for connections with remote locations where a small code footprint is required and/or network bandwidth is at a premium [[mqtt.org](http://mqtt.org)].
-The Mosquitto broker will be installed on your Raspberry Pi for the MQTT protocol to work.<br/>
+The Mosquitto broker will be installed on your Raspberry Pi as the broker and your ESP devices will be clients.
+[Learn more here.](http://www.steves-internet-guide.com/mqtt-works/)

 Navigate to the terminal and follow these steps for the installation.
 1. Update your Raspberry Pi<br/>